juliat/juliat.github.io/content/case-studies/chemcollective-case-study.md

 ##### Iconography

 The graduated cylinder incorporated into the wordmark communicates the first part of the ChemCollective's name.
-The image of a graduted cylinder associates strongly with the concept of chemistry (the 'Chem' in ChemCollective).
+The image of a graduated cylinder associates strongly with the concept of chemistry (the 'Chem' in ChemCollective).

 The equilibrium symbol which frames the new logo communicates the second part of the ChemCollective's name.
 The ChemCollective provides resources for teachers, but it's mission extends to enabling teachers to give feedback, share classroom experiences, discuss instruction, and author their own resources.
 The equilibrium symbol communicates the 'Collective' in ChemCollective, indicating an exchange between the project and those it serves.